There are good landing pages, and there are landing pages that make millions. Learn how the industry’s best set their pages apart from the rest.

 Arrows can serve as means of directing attention.
-In the generally accepted standards of the web they also serve as a cue to “see more”.
-This is especially useful if the call to action includes an opportunity to see more of a specific type of content that the visitor is seeking.
-Arrows can also signal a dropdown menu, horizontal scroll, or signal media that can be played.
+In the accepted standards of the web, they also serve as a cue to “see more”.
+This is especially useful if the call to action includes an opportunity to see more of a particular type of content that the visitor is seeking.
+Arrows can also signal a drop-down menu, a horizontal scroll, or signal media that can be played.
 A good rule is to use them strategically and with caution.

 The Von Restorff Effect

 In 1933, a German psychiatrist by the name of Hedwig Von Restorff, ran a series of memory experiments in which she gave trial participants lists of objects, written in black ink, and asked them to remember to remember as many objects in the list as they could.

 When Von Restorff changed the ink of one of just the objects to blue, participants consistently remembered that one object even when they forgot all of the others.
 The phenomena has been called the Von Restorff Effect or the Isolation Effect for short.